EENI Global Business School.

 3. Transatlantic African Slave Trade:

-1. organized by the Europeans: Spain - Castile (the founders), the United Kingdom, France, Portugal, the Netherlands, and Denmark.
-The United States and Brazil;
+1. organized by the Europeans: Spain - Castile (the founders), the UK, France, Portugal, the Netherlands, and Denmark.
+The U.S. and Brazil

 Africans descendants of the Diaspora have largely contributed to the European, American, and the Asian development.